sebastian-sato/software-creator/README.md

 # software-creator
 Basic implementation of an LLM client that can scaffold simple software projects.

 I wanted to try implementing something like those "agentic" software development tools.
 Compared to those, the capabilities of this are pretty limited, and I mostly wrote this as a proof of concept.
+If you wanted to insert your own LLM pipeline, you'd just need to replace the code in the generate function within llm_client.py, and maybe also update the prompt format specified in construct_prompt.py

 # Usage:
 This doesn't contain code for actually running the LLM, just a client for connecting to an HTTP server running one, using the same format as my "Distributed LLM Server" project.